-The Women's Guild will meet on the afternoon of March 10, at the home of Mrs. John M. McMillin, Fairway Close, when Mrs. Rowland H. Smith will review a book of vital interest to all Guild members.
-There will also be a musical program.
-J. F. McT.
+The Women's Guild will meet on the afternoon of March The women's Gund will inter on the attribute as Close, 10, at the home of Mrs. John M. McMillin, Fairway Close, when Mrs. Rowland H. Smith will review a book of vital interest to all Guild members.
+There will also be a musical program J. F. McT. program.